I Start an Afterschool Program for Girls

 After we wrapped up this preliminary meeting, Rakhi and I went door-to-door to explain the program to the parents for their consent and blessing.
-After some light negotiation and extra explanation — pleading from the girls in some cases — all the parents ended giving their permission.
+After some light negotiation and extra explanation, all the parents ended up giving their permission.

-Realize, all these girls have household duties and time in this class is time away from the house, which places an extra burden on the mom.
+Realize, all our girls have strict household duties and time in this class is time away from the house, which places an extra burden on the mom.
 Receiving this permission (which, admittedly, surprised me given how controversial what we're doing is) was a much bigger deal than it might sound.

 Then letting the rest go.
-Good results tend to happen on their own.
+Good results tend to happen on their own this way.

-A total of 17 are in the class, ages ranging from 10 to 17.
+17 members are in the class, ages ranging from 10 to 17.

 All the girls are enrolled in school and are, in my opinion, among the community’s brightest youth.
-Their family members would be considered financially poor, though the poverty is not extreme—enough for the basic necessities and a little more is there.
+Their family members would be considered financially poor, though the poverty is not extreme.
 Some have parents who beg and all have relatives with the leprosy disease.

-I was asked why I left boys out, considering they represent the future leadership of the community.
+I was asked why I left boys out.
 It's a fair question.

 I’m not a fan of measuring results, as it can make what you're doing seem clinical and too formal.
-Still, I was inspired to create a questionnaire to get a baseline measure of the girls' self-esteem and confidence, outlook on life, and values quality.
+Still, I was inspired to create a questionnaire to get a baseline measure of the girls' self-esteem, confidence, and general outlook on life.